 This is the final instalment on Item Card fields.
 This one will focus on the ‘Item Tracking’ and ‘Warehouse’ tabs.
-If you missed the last post which focused on the Planning tab, click here.
+If you missed the last post which focused on the Item Card’s Planning tab, we’d recommend reading that before this one.

 To briefly explain, item tracking is what lets users know where either specific items (serially tracked) or groups of items (lot tracked) are.
 Obviously, after they have been sold, the customer can do as they wish.
 If they don’t keep the item, the whereabouts aren’t gaugeable.
 But until that point, it can be used to track the location of items, even after movements between locations, bins or sales.